RedHatInsights/insights-results-smart-proxy/docs/topic/platform.upload.announce.md

 The records (messages) received from `platform.upload.announce` that are identified by header.
-Messages to be consumed by CCX Data Pipeline contain header `openshift` and are encoded using JSON format.
+Messages to be consumed by CCX Data Pipeline contain header with key `service` and value `openshift` and are encoded using JSON format.
 Such messages are sent for every new tarball stored in S3 Bucket and each message consists of an object with various attributes described in schema.